-Knowing the best way to fund your care can be very complicated and confusing.
-There will be times when you need to get financial advice which is impartial and independent of the local authority so you make the right decisions.
+Knowing what the best way to fund your care is can be very complicated and confusing.
+There will be times when you need to get financial advice which is impartial and independent of the county council to help you make the right decisions.
 For example:

-- where there are a number of options available and you need advice on which one to choose, bearing in mind that often we are not allowed to recommend one.
+- where there are a number of options available and you need advice on which one to choose, bearing in mind that the county council is often not allowed to recommend one provider over another one

-- when there is potential conflict between the our interests and yours, such as advice on how assets are taken into consideration as part of your financial assessment.
+- when there is a potential conflict between our interests and yours, such as advice on how assets are taken into consideration as part of your financial assessment

 - when you are about to enter into a legal agreement.
-For example, we can provide information about the consequences of entering into a deferred payment agreement (DPA), but cannot advise you on whether you should enter into it.
+The county council can provide information about the consequences of entering into a deferred payment agreement (DPA), but cannot advise you on whether you should enter into it

-- where you want advice on specific financial products to get the most out of your assets; this would probably need ‘regulated’ advice.
+- where you want advice on specific financial products to get the most out of your assets; this would probably require regulated advice.

 Independent financial advice is available from a number of sources.
 Some services are free and provided by not-for-profit organisations, such as:

 - Citizen’s Advice Bureau

 - The Society of Later Life Advisers - helps you and your family find trusted financial advisers who understand financial needs in later life.

 There are also the more formal independent financial advisers (IFA), who you may need to pay for their advice.
 They can give you advice on financial matters and recommend suitable financial products.

 - Some financial advisers are restricted, which means they can only sell you certain types of products